andrestack/hinterland-web/src/content/blog/do-I-need-a-website.md

 A well-designed website serves as the cornerstone of your online presence, providing a platform that you fully control.
 Unlike social media platforms where you're at the mercy of someone else's algorithm, your website gives you the freedom to create content and showcase your products or services exactly as you envision.

 Moreover, a website is essential for building trust with potential customers.
 It serves as a 24/7 digital brochure, offering valuable information about your business, its history, and its offerings.
-This approach ensures that your audience can access information about your and your brand at any time, enhancing your credibility and professional image.
+This approach ensures that your audience can access information about you and your brand at any time, enhancing your credibility and professional image.

 Let's explore three simple reasons websites remain crucial in 2024 and how they can benefit your business or personal brand.